microsoft/azure_arc/README.md

 ## Azure Arc enabled Data Services

-The below deployment options are focused on Azure Arc for Data Services.
+The below deployment options are focused on Azure Arc enabled Data Services.
 They are designed to quickly spin up Azure data services in Kubernetes that are ready to be projected in Azure Arc and ready for use with Azure native tooling.

-**Disclaimer: Azure Arc for Data Services is currently in Private Preview.**
+**Disclaimer: Azure Arc enabled Data Services is currently in Private Preview.**

 #### Data Services on Azure Kubernetes Service (AKS)